Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Lighting

-The ligthing technique applied to the models in the shaders is the Blinn phong methos.
+The ligthing technique applied to the models in the shaders is the Blinn phong method.
 It use ambient, diffuse and specular values to simulate lighting.
 It is not physically realistic but it gives a proper result for a simple demo scene.